Deepanshusharwan/Small-projects/music_downloader(playwright)/README.md

 - "File Not Found" Error: Make sure the file path to the text file is correct if you're using a text file.

-* Missing Google Chrome: If you get errors related to Chrome not being found, ensure Google Chrome is installed on your system.
+- Missing Google Chrome: If you get errors related to Chrome not being found, ensure Google Chrome is installed on your system.

+- Audio Quality Issues: Ensure that the song you are trying to download is available in the desired quality (Hi-Res 16-bit, Hi-Res 24-bit, or Lossless).
+If not, the script may default to a lower quality.

 ## License